chrismaki/addons/duckdns/DOCS.md

 - At time of writing, Duck DNS' own IPv6 autodetection [does not actually work][duckdns-faq], but you can use the URL option for `ipv6` to get around this, read on.
+- In order to use an alias domain on your Let's Encrypt certificate, you'll have to prove you own the domain either by adding a file to your web site or a TXT record to your DNS information.
+Instructions can be found [here][letsencryptacme].

 ## Support